why klay counselling?

 professional biography

 In her downtime, Bec enjoys getting lost in a good book or TV series, watching movies, going to Pilates, and spending quality time with her husband, friends and family.
-She’s also a passionate AFL supporter - cheering for Collingwood (but she hopes you won’t hold that against her!).
+She’s a devoted cat mum to a very spoilt girl, Millie.
+She’s also a passionate AFL supporter - cheering (loudly) for Collingwood, but she hopes you won’t hold that against her!

 Two women having a conversation in a bright, white room.
 One is sitting on a sofa with checkered pillow, the other on a chair, smiling.